tokenchain/cxgenenzymes/README.md

 `npm i -g easy-abi-gen` from the rest of the world

-## Template supports working progress
+## Template supports in working progress:

 - [x] Typescript
 - [x] Python